jadupl2/jadupl2.github.io/index.md

 classes: wide
 ---

-If you are a Unix system administrator who is taking care of multiple servers, you probably created some scripts to help you keeping your environment stable.
+If you're a Unix system administrator who is taking care of multiple servers, you probably created some scripts to help you keeping your environment stable.
 With SADMIN you can be alerted when something goes wrong, when a script fail or just to let you know that your script ran with success.
 You can received these alerts via email, SMS or with the